ShadowsocksR-Live/shadowsocksr-native/README.md

        [-u]                       enable udprelay mode,
                                   TPROXY is required in redir mode

+       [-U]                       enable UDP relay and disable TCP relay, not available in local mode

+       [-A]                       enable onetime authentication

        [-L <addr>:<port>]         specify destination server address and port for local port forwarding,
                                   only available in tunnel mode